All Episodes

 See, he strikes, he uses these straw men, makes up people who he doesn't name, who apparently have positions they don't have.

-Yeah, yeah, there are people who want me hurt.
+Yeah, yeah, there people want me hurt.

 People don't want us to get jobs.